How to Remove Weft Hair Extensions?

 • Hold your natural hair roots near the scalp with one hand (to prevent breakage).

-• Firmly grasp the thread with the other hand and gently pull in the opposite direction to unravel the sewing.
+• Firmly grasp the thread with the other hand and gently pull in the opposite direction to gently pull the thread loose.

 • If it’s stuck, wiggle a nail file or your fingernail between the braid to loosen the seam.
 You might need to snip more thread if there’s tangling.